Xenoestrogen: Endosulfan

 Endosulfan is an insecticide used on numerous vegetables, fruits, cereal grains and trees.
 Endosulfan can be produced as a liquid concentrate, wettable powder or smoke tablet.
 Human exposure occurs through food consumption or ground and surface water contamination.
+Endosulfan exposure is known to cause seizures that are the result of hyper-stimulation of the central nervous system (CNS).
+Upon significant exposure and accumulation in the system, toxicity of the major organs such as the heart, liver and kidneys has been reported and can lead to death within hours.

-PBB
+Brominated flame retardants

-PBB (Polybrominated biphenyls) are chemicals added to plastics used in computer monitors, televisions, textiles and plastics foams to make them more difficult to burn.
-Manufacturing of PBBs in the United States stopped in 1976, however because they do not degrade easily PBBs continue to be found in soil, water and air.
+Both PBBs and PBDEs belong to the same class of chemicals known as brominated flame retardants (BFRs).
+PBBs (Polybrominated biphenyls) are chemicals added to plastics used in computer monitors, televisions, textiles and plastics foams to make them more difficult to burn.
+Manufacturing of PBBs in the United States stopped in 1976, however because they do not degrade easily.
+PBBs continue to be found in soil, water and air.
+PBDEs (Polybrominated biphenyl ethers) behave similarly to PBBs in that they are also a flame retardant.
+PBDEs are not chemically bound to the items they are attached to, and thus can leech into the environment.

 PCBs

 PCBs (Polychlorinated biphenyls) are man made organic chemicals known as chlorinated hydrocarbons.
 PCBs were manufactured primarily for use as insulating fluids and coolants given their chemical stability, low flammability and electrical insulating properties.
-PCBs were banned in 1979 but like DDT continue to persist in the environment.
+PCBs were banned in 1979 but, like DDT, continue to persist in the environment.
+The effects of PCBs are not limited to the environment.
+There have been associations revealed between maternal PCB levels and conditions such as asthma, eczema, roseola, and upper respiratory infections.

 Phthalates

 Phthalates are plasticizers providing durability and flexibility to plastics such as polyvinyl chloride.
 High molecular weight phthalates are used in flooring, wall coverings and medical device such as intravenous bags and tubing.
 Low molecular weight phthalates are found in perfumes, lotions, cosmetics, varnishes, lacquers and coatings including timed releases in pharmaceuticals.
+Exposure to phthalates can have varying effects in humans depending on maturity.
+In adults, phthalate exposure has been linked to conditions like asthma, metabolic disorders like type II diabetes and insulin resistance, allergies, and asthma.
+In children, exposure to phthalates has a marked difference when compared to adults, having been associated with disrupted reproductive hormone levels and thyroid function.